zhaoxin-chang/zhaoxin-chang.github.io/_pages/about.md

 News
 ======

-- **Oct 2025** Our paper "WiRainbow" was accepted by Sensys 2026.
+- **Oct 2025** Our paper "WiRainbow" was accepted by SenSys 2026.
 See you in Saint-Malo!
 - **Oct 2025** I'm very honored to be awarded as a runner-up of the Gaetano Borriello Outstanding Student Award at UbiComp 2025
 - **Aug 2025** Our paper won the Best Paper Award at AIoTSys 2025
 - **Aug 2025** Serve on the TPC for IEEE ICPADS 2025